Digital-Business-Council/Digital-Business-Council.github.io/pages/tech-zone/edelivery/digital-capability-locator.md

 - The high-level business requirements;
 - The quality of service requirements;
 - The logical solution architecture;
-- The API definitions and associated implementation guide;
+- The API definitions and associated implementation guide; and
 - Test assertions to support Service Providers to develop test cases to achieve accreditation.